$0 Credential Evaluation (WES/NACES) Guide — Quick-Start Checklist

 What the WES Reference Number Is

-When you create a WES application and complete the first steps, WES assigns you a unique alphanumeric reference number.
+When you create a WES application and complete the first steps, WES assigns you a unique reference number.
 This is your file identifier for everything that follows.
 Every document submission, every communication with WES, every inquiry about your application status — they all require this number.

 This number is permanent for your current application.
 If you start a new application in the future (for a different evaluation purpose), you will receive a different reference number for that application.